Second ascent of the Matterhorn: The ascent

 Then the party proceeded directly towards the summit, over rocks which for some distance were not particularly difficult until they reached a steeper part of the ridge.
 Here opinions were divided; Gorret suggested ascending by the ridge and scaling the last tower straight up.
 Carrel was inclined to traverse to the west of the peak, and thence go up on the Zmutt side.
 Naturally the wish of Carrel prevailed, for he was the leader and had not lost the habit of command, notwithstanding his defeat.
 The work at this part was of the very greatest difficulty, and stones and icicles which fell rendered the position of the party very precarious; so much so that they preferred to turn up directly towards the summit, and climb by rocks that Gorret termed "almost perpendicular."
 The traverse back to the southwest ridge was one of the greatest difficulty and a falling stone wounded Gorret in the arm.

 They encountered great difficulty on the ridge, Gorret wrote "this part occupied the most time, and gave us the greatest trouble."
 At length they arrived at a fault in the rocks which formed a roughly horizontal gallery.
 They crept along this in the direction of a ridge that descended towards the north-west, or thereabouts, and when close to the ridge, found that they could not climb on to it; but they perceived that, by descending a gully with perpendicular sides, they could reach the ridge at a lower point.
 The bold Amé Gorret was the heaviest and the strongest of the four, and he was sacrificed for the success of the expedition.
 He and Meynet remained behind, and lowered the others, one by one, into the gully, "and as for me," wrote Gorret, "in order not to be overcome by sleep, I pointed out to Meynet the beauty of the mountains and of the meadows in the valley."
 Carrel and Bich clambered up the other side, attained the ridge descending towards the northwest, shortly afterwards gained an easy route and reached the southern end of the summit-ridge.
-Carrel and Bich only waited long enough to plant a flag by the side of the cairn that Whymper had built three days previously, then descended at once, rejoined the others.
+Carrel and Bich only waited long enough to plant a flag by the side of the cairn that Whymper had built three days previously, then descended at once, rejoining the others.